The Bach Cantatas - About the Project

 According to Bach’s Obituary published in 1754, Bach wrote five cycles of cantatas for the Lutheran Church year.
 Cycles 1 and 2 remain virtually intact.
 A number of cantatas remain from cycle 3 but little thereafter.
-In all, about two hundred religious cantatas survive from a possible canon of around three hundred.
+In all, nearly two hundred religious cantatas survive from a possible canon of around three hundred.
 However, he reused so much of his own material that it is very possible that the Obituary overestimated the number of original works.
 For example, it is quite probable that CPE Bach counted the Weimar cantatas and the first Leipzig as separate cycles, unaware that so many of the former were recast for the latter.
 He may not have recalled just how many works by other composers Bach included in cycles after May 1725.
 It is reasonable to believe that Bach assembled four or five annual cycles, largely by himself but increasingly using cantatas by others, which he repeated over the period of his tenure at Leipzig.
 If that is true, there may be very few missing works.

 The traditional BWV numbering of the cantatas relates to the order of publication of the extant works in the nineteenth century and does not reflect their chronology.
 Those interested in the actual order of composition and their relationship to the Lutheran church year should consult Christolph Wolff’s book (pp 270-288).
 For contextual reasons I have, where possible, presented the cantatas in the order in which they are believed to have been performed at Leipzig, as set out by Dürr and Wolff.